Salina man killed in motorcycle crash with Wichita woman in McPherson County

 MCPHERSON COUNTY, Kan.
 (KSNW) — A Salina man was killed Saturday afternoon in a motorcycle crash in McPherson County.

-The Kansas Highway Patrol Crash Log says at around 2:28 p.m., 53-year-old Bryan Hernández was driving a Harley Davidson west on Kansas Highway 4, near the intersection of 15th Ave.
+The Kansas Highway Patrol Crash Log says at around 2:28 p.m., 53-year-old Bryan Hernández was driving a Harley Davidson west on Kansas Highway 4, near the intersection of 15th Avenue.

 At the same time, a 19-year-old Wichita woman was driving eastbound and made a left turn in front of Hernández, which caused the motorcycle to hit the car on the right passenger side.